Ladies and Gentlemen We Are Floating in Space: Legacy

 In October and December 2009, Spiritualized performed Ladies and Gentlemen We Are Floating in Space live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back concert series.
-To coincide with the shows, a remastered legacy edition of the album with new artwork was released on 30 November 2009 in three formats: a one-disc release of the original album, a three-disc release featuring the original album and two bonus discs containing demos, instrumental versions, and session mixes of the album's songs, and a special collector's edition release limited to 1,000 copies consisting of twelve 3" mini CDs, each containing one of the original album's songs, and the aforementioned two CDs of bonus content.
-Reviewing the reissue, Pitchfork critic Grayson Currin wrote that on Ladies and Gentlemen We Are Floating in Space, Pierce "unequivocally reached the height of his recorded powers."
+To coincide with the shows, a remastered legacy edition of the album with new artwork was released on 30 November 2009 in three formats: a one-disc release of the original album; a three-disc release featuring the original album and two bonus discs containing demos, instrumental versions, and session mixes of the album's songs; and a special collector's edition release limited to 1,000 copies consisting of twelve 3" mini CDs, each containing one of the original album's songs, and the aforementioned two CDs of bonus content.
+Reviewing the reissue, Pitchfork critic Grayson Haver Currin wrote that on Ladies and Gentlemen We Are Floating in Space, Pierce "unequivocally reached the height of his recorded powers."
 Spiritualized later performed the full album again at the All Tomorrow's Parties festival in May 2010, curated by Matt Groening.
+When ranking the band's discography, Stereogum said, "[This] was always destined to be number one.
+Because Ladies And Gentlemen We Are Floating In Space is a perfect album."

+In 2019, Far Out ranked the album number 29 on their list of "The 50 Best Shoegaze Albums of All Time".
 In 2020, Rolling Stone ranked the album number 13 on their list of "Greatest Stoner Albums of All Time".
 The album was included in the book 1001 Albums You Must Hear Before You Die.
 In 2013, NME ranked it at number 156 in its list of the 500 Greatest Albums of All Time.
+In 2024, Paste ranked the album number 140 on their list of "The 300 Greatest Albums of All Time".